rdawg-pidinst/white-paper/white-paper/landing-page-encoding.rst

 *relationType*.
-It is recommended to follow the guidance from Stathis et al. (2022),\ [#stathis2022]_ for handling *RelatedIdentifier* and *relationType*, as most values allowed for *relationType* in the PIDINST metadata schema align with DataCite metadata schema values.
-In this example, persistent identifiers are expanded to include the property name, property provenance and a redirection URI following the `ESIP`_ Federation guidance using the schema.org `identifier`_ property
+It is recommended to follow the guidance from Stathis et al. (2022),\ [#stathis2022]_ for handling *RelatedIdentifier* and *relationType*, as most values allowed for *relationType* in the PIDINST metadata schema align with DataCite metadata schema values.In this example, persistent identifiers are expanded to include the property name, property provenance and a redirection URI following the `ESIP`_ Federation guidance using the schema.org `identifier`_ property